 "Heidi Latsky’s D.I.S.P.L.A.Y.E.D. is reached through several stories of descending stairway (or elevator), balcony, and lobby.
 On each level are encountered living sculptures, sometimes still as stone and other times in stylized motion....
 The primacy of idealized bodies is challenged... the dancers acquire the pulse of a unified organism, yet one composed of unique beings...The achievement of D.I.S.P.L.A.Y.E.D. is not to suggest that difference can or should be ignored.
 It has the shape of lives as they are lived in all our bodies, or ought to be, organically and without prejudgment, mindfully, with ebb and flow..."
 (Read Full Review Here)

 "I sat...my fingers clenching the seat, as I watched professional dancers –performers with and without disabilities...
 Latsky created a guerrilla sculpture court, positioning dancers along the way: resembling the living statues in Times Square or on the Rambla in Barcelona — so still that their slow movements surprise us..."
-(Read the full review Here)
+(Read Full Review Here)

 March 8 - 10, 2018